 As their name suggests, long-tail keywords are longer phrases: they’ll typically involve a phrase you’re hoping to rank for, accompanied by ‘modifier’ words — for example, ‘Apartment cleaning service in San Jose’ would be a long-tail keyword; ‘cleaning’ would be a head keyword.

-Long-tail keywords typically generate more relevant traffic — but, having lower search volumes and being less ‘obvious’ in nature than ‘head’ keywords, are more prone to being ignored by other businesses.
+Long-tail keywords generate more relevant traffic — but, having lower search volumes and being less ‘obvious’ in nature than ‘head’ keywords, are more prone to being ignored by other businesses.

 This makes them easier to rank for.

 So your job is to find good long-tail keywords, and you can use your ‘seed keywords’ to help you.

 Let’s take a look at how to do that.

 Using your seed keywords to find long-tail keywords